 The front of the cabinet frame was finished off with smooth 1” pine boards.

 We created some simple doors for the closet out of ½” birch plywood and used self-closing hinges and heavy-duty door magnets to keep everything closed while driving.
 We painted the frame and the doors white to give it a simple, clean finish.

 All the way on the front right, just in front of the wheel well, we created a hard-to-find sliding door where we will hide our drone in case of a break-in.

 In the back, we placed the two house batteries against the dividing plywood and used ½” plywood to make an enclosed battery compartment.
 We vented the batteries to the outside by placing a ½” plastic hose through a hole we drilled right below the tail lights.

-At this point, we also installed the fuse block and solar charge controller in the back and finished up hooking up the electrical we ran in Part I.
+At this point, we also installed the fuse block and solar charge controller in the back and finished hooking up the electrical we ran in Part I of our Promaster conversion.